GenerEOSAus/poorman.token/README.md

 This token uses the standard eosio.token contract with two modifications.

-## The poorman.token test is available on the mainnet by interacting with poormantoken
+## The poorman.token test is available on the mainnet

-Everyone feel free to signup for the "Free airdrop test" of the poormantoken
+Everyone feel free to signup for the "Free airdrop test" of the poormantoken You can go this at https://eostoolkit.io/airgrab

 ### To signup for an airdrop:
 `cleos push action poormantoken signup '{"owner":"iwanttokens1","quantity":"0.0000 POOR"}' -p iwanttokens1@active`